SIDDHANTJHA25/Backend_Liv2Train_SIDDHANT/README.md

 # Backend_Liv2Train_SIDDHANT
-It is based on spring MVC ,Spring Boot ,JPA,Hibernate the tool used for api testing is postman.
+It is Restful Web Service API Project based on spring MVC ,Spring Boot ,JPA,Hibernate the tool used for api testing is postman.

 # The whole project structure is as follows: